madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 ###ZRam

-My u41-70 model has 8GB of RAM, more than enough for Lubuntu, but still I installed `zram-config` and enabled and started the its service (`sudo systemctl enable zram-config`). `zram` is lightweight for the i5 CPU and practically gives you 60% of more RAM for free (if you ever need it for virtual machines or so).
+8GB of RAM is more than enough for Lubuntu, but still I installed `zram-config` and enabled and started the its service (`sudo systemctl enable zram-config`). `zram` is lightweight for the i5 CPU and practically gives you 60% of more RAM for free (if you ever need it for virtual machines or so).
 I do not use any swap memory in Lubuntu, but have still to see the day I am using all of RAM.

 ##Graphics